 - 1 small fresh chilli or one small dried chilli- finely chopped/minced- or more if you like it hot.

-- 1 tsp mild chilli powder
+- 1 teaspoon mild chilli powder

 - 2 bay leaves

-- 1 tsp cumin- ground
+- 1 teaspoon cumin- ground

-- 1 tbs vegetarian stock powder- I use Marigold dissolved in 1 cup warm water
+- 1 tbs vegetarian stock powder- I use Marigold (dissolved in 1 cup warm water)

 - Salt & Pepper

-If you’re using dried beans- soak them over night in plenty of water.
+- If you’re using dried beans- soak them over night in plenty of water.
 At least 12 hours- or longer if possible. then rinse the beans & drain well then cook for around 45 mins until soft.

-OR Rinse the tins of beans ready to add to the recipe.
+- OR Rinse the tins of beans ready to add to the recipe.

-In a large saucepan, gently fry the onions & garlic until translucent
+- In a large saucepan, gently fry the onions & garlic until translucent

-Add in all the spices & the tomato paste & fry for a minute until fragrant
+- Add in all the spices & the tomato paste & fry for a minute until fragrant

-Add in the beans, tins of tomatoes ( I swish each tin out with a bit of water to get all the tomatoey goodness in), the glug of wine, bay leaves and the stock.
+- Add in the beans, tins of tomatoes ( I swish each tin out with a bit of water to get all the tomatoey goodness in), the glug of wine, bay leaves and the stock.

-Put the lid on the saucepan & bring everything to the boil for 5 mins.
+- Put the lid on the saucepan & bring everything to the boil for 5 mins.

-Then take down the temperature and leave on a gentle simmer for around 10- 20mins, stirring occasionally.
+- Then take down the temperature and leave on a gentle simmer for around 10- 20mins, stirring occasionally.
 Add extra water if you need to.

-Test for spice balance at this stage too- add in more herbs or chilli if necessary.
+- Test for spice balance at this stage too- add in more herbs or chilli if necessary.
 A splash of cholula sauce or other chilli sauce can be added if you think you need more of a spicy kick.

 - Serve in a bowl with some herbs, a sprinkling of tomatoes, avocado or other garnishes as you like.